Getting Started in eCommerce

 For example, I have an affiliate program that I joined several years ago with an eCommerce platform that pays me 25% of the fees paid to them, from any customer I refer – forever – as long as that person remains a customer.

 I had an affiliate link on my site several years ago; one particular company clicked on that link and then signed up with my affiliate partner and started a website through them.

-The website that was created has become very successful over the years and has grown from a $30/month basic plan with that eCommerce platform (paying me about $7.50/month for a few years) to a $5500/month plan.
+The website that was created has since become very successful over the years and has grown from a $30/month basic plan with that eCommerce platform (paying me $7.50/month each month for a few years) to a $5,500/month plan.